Event RFP Template for Professional Planners

 Verify references.
 Ask for two or three references from events similar to yours in size and format.
 When you call references, ask specific questions: "Did they meet the agreed timeline?"
 "How did they handle a last-minute change?"
 "Would you hire them again?"
 General questions like "Were they good?" produce general answers.

 Run a cost comparison on equal scope.
 If one vendor quotes $8,000 and another quotes $5,500, check what each includes.
 The lower quote may exclude setup labor, equipment rental, or overtime charges that the higher quote bundles in.
+Our guide to hidden costs in event planning lists the specific line items that most often get left out of vendor quotes.
 Normalize the numbers to the same scope before comparing.

 Once you select your vendor, store their proposal, contract, and performance notes in one place.
 Tools like Abastio let you track contractors by category, attach documents, and record performance across events, so your next RFP cycle starts with data instead of memory.